brunch/javascript-brunch/README.md

 > ## 🚧 This Plugin Is Deprecated 🚧

-> This plugin is deprecated in favor of built-in possibilities of [Brunch], which can handle JavaScript automatically.
+> This plugin is deprecated in favor of built-in possibilities of [Brunch] (since `2.10`), which can handle JavaScript automatically.
+We recommend to remove it from `package.json`.
 For code validation use [eslint-brunch] or [jshint-brunch].

 # javascript-brunch

-Adds JavaScript support to [brunch].
-It is mandatory plugin.
-It also does JS source code validation.
+Adds JavaScript support to [Brunch].

 ## Usage